swiftlang/swift-evolution-metadata-extractor/README.md

 - Use the value 'default' to specify a default snapshot of all evolution proposals:
   `swift-evolution-metadata-extractor --snapshot-path default`

+- Use the value 'malformed' to specify a test snapshot of malformed evolution proposals:
+  `swift-evolution-metadata-extractor --snapshot-path malformed`

 See [Snapshots for Development and Testing](#snapshots-for-development-and-testing) for more information about snapshots.